-Sounds contrary to say that a fruit that has 85%-90% of its calories as fat is food for weight control.
-Tis’ true though – it’s all because of the kind of fat it contains.
-(You can read more about these good fats here.)
+It sounds contrary to say that a fruit with 85%-90% of its calories from fat is good for weight control.
+Again, it’s all because of the kind of fat it contains.

 - its high fat content creates a feeling of fullness

 - its high fat content reduces the urge to binge on sugary and carb-laden foods.

 In the most pertinent experiment (Grant, 1960), a mean of just over one California avocado a day for a mean of 33 days increased average daily calories by a calculated 24% and fat by 54% but resulted in a weight loss averaging approximately 1 kg (2.2 lbs).
 This remarkable result (under exceptional and tightly controlled hospital conditions) should not be taken as a universal guarantee; individual results will vary depending upon complex individual metabolic histories and interactions.
 What can be said is that eating avocado has been shown to be fully compatible with good weight control. ~ Bob Bergh Department of Botany and Plant Sciences, University of California